Comparing Medicare Part D Coverage

 Monthly premiums, deductibles, and copayments or coinsurance all factor into the cost of Medicare Part D plans.

 If you buy a stand-alone Part D Prescription Drug Plan to complement Original Medicare, you’ll generally pay a separate monthly premium for your coverage.
-If you buy a Medicare Advantage Prescription Drug Plan, your plan premium will include the cost of Medicare prescription coverage.
+If you enroll in a Medicare Advantage plan that includes prescription drug coverage (MA-PD), your plan premium will include the cost of both medical and Part D prescription drug coverage.
 You have to continue paying your Medicare Part B premium as well.

 In 2019, the annual deductible for Medicare Part D Plans could not exceed $415, although some plans do not have a yearly deductible, or set one below the government maximum.